We are back again to RSI, but accompanied with the Moving Averages this time.

 What can we learn about the price from this indicator?

-This time let us check either another reading of the indicator common for traders (the intersection of the 50 line) is suitable for trading too.
+This time let us check whether another reading of the indicator common for traders (the intersection of the 50 line) is suitable for trading too.

 As another trigger signal of the trade entries we take the intersection of the Moving Averages.
-Moving Averages are one of the best tools of the pointing the trend directions and coming reversals.
+Moving Averages are one of the best tools for pointing the trend directions and coming reversals.

 Indicators: RSI (21); 5 Exponential Moving Average, 12 Exponential Moving Average.